MicrosoftDocs/biztalk-docs/his/core/as-400-appc-printing1.md

 5. Start the print writer.

-   For more details on the Host Print Transform feature, see the "OS/400 Printer device programming" manual (SC41-3713), or the "AS/400 Printing IV" redbook (GG24-4389).
+   For more details on the Host Print Transform feature, see the "IBM System i Printer device programming" manual (SC41-3713), or the "IBM System i Printing IV" redbook (GG24-4389).
 Both are available from IBM.

 ## SCS Codes
  The SCS control codes are fully documented in the *IBM Host Print Guide* (document number SC31-7145).
 All of the SCS control codes fall within the range of '0x00'–'0x3F.'
 These codes range from single-byte codes, such as Subscript '0x38' to multiple-byte codes followed by several parameters, such as Set Horizontal Format '0x2BC1...'